mightyGaby/school-of-fish-exercise1-results/README.md

-# School of Fish - Intro to AngularJS (Exercise #1)
+# School of Fish - Intro to AngularJS (Exercise #1) Results

-This is a base project structure that includes gulp/browserify structure to get started on the task.
+The is the results for [exercise #1](https://github.com/jeffchew/school-of-fish-exercise1)

 * Run "npm install" before you get started.
 * Run "gulp" to build the initial JS and SCSS build, then immediately start a "watch" for any changes in JS or styles